CE Marking Translation Services

 CE Marking is not required for Central European Free Trade Agreement (CEFTA) countries, but some of them are candidates for EU membership and adopt CE Marking standards, including Macedonia, Montenegro and Serbia.

-While the directives do not specify any particular required languages, they do mandate that translations be made into the official languages of each particular country.
+While the directives do not specify any particular required languages, they do mandate that CE Marking translation be made into the official languages of each particular country.

 Countries may further designate required languages and typically designate the language(s) used by the majority of the population.
 For example, France requires French, Belgium requires French, Dutch and German, Luxembourg requires French, German and Luxembourgish, and so on.